This post lists the five women who are widely accepted to be the murder victims of Jack the Ripper.

 Eventually, she turned to prostitution to make ends meet.

-Just after midnight on the 31st of August 1888, Mary Ann walked out into the night, hoping to earn the money to pay for a bed for the evening.
+Just after midnight on Friday, August 31st, 1888, Mary Ann walked out into the night, hoping to earn the money to pay for a bed for the evening.

 After the discovery of her body the next morning, investigators linked her murder to that of two other women that had been killed in the area previously (in April and early August).